 Most parents can say that they want the best for their kids.
 As a parent, you’d like your children to be as happy as possible, particularly when it comes to their career.
 Many people believe that finding happiness in life depends largely on what career path you choose to take.

 Even though it may seem like you have all the time in the world to choose your college major, the truth is that time slips through your fingers much faster than you ever think it will.

-As parents, it’s important that we help guide our children in the right direction.
+As parents, it’s important that we help guide our children in the right direction, such as suggesting they look in to an industry which is expanding and offering a great many new jobs, such as an Applied Bachelor’s Degree in Computer Information Systems.
 By being a guiding light for them, we can ensure that they pursue their passions while also being able to put dinner on the table.